 WHAT YOU WILL GAIN FROM ATTENDING

-- Work therapeutically with teenagers to high ethical standards across professional settings.
+- Work therapeutically with teenagers to a high ethical and professional standard.

-- Assess emotional needs, identify risk and respond effectively to mental health difficulties.
+- Assess emotional needs, recognise risk and respond appropriately to mental health concerns.

-- Develop reflective skills to monitor and strengthen your clinical work.
+- Develop reflective practice skills to enhance clinical effectiveness and professional growth.

 Who it is for